Kakheti: Seventeenth century: Abbas I's invasions, Teimuraz I, struggle for survival

 After that, Saakadze's army invaded neighbouring provinces of the Safavid Empire - plundering Ganja and razing to the ground countryside to the Araxes river, thus avenging Shah Abbas’ invasions.
 Since the Georgian Uprising was sudden, Qizilbash tribes living in Karabakh were caught by surprise and had to flee further south hastily.
 Even though Georgians managed to capture thousands of Qizilbashes.
 As Saint Luarsab II of Kartli had already been martyred on the orders of the Shah in 1622, Teimuraz I was invited from Gonio to take the crowns of Kartli and Kakheti, thereby uniting both Kingdoms.

 Abbas I, like Iran's and Turkey's chroniclers, was aghast at this debacle.
-His counterattack came in June 1625, when another Qizilbash army numbering 40,000, led by Isa Khan and Kaikhosro-Mirza, entered in Kartli and bivouacked on the Marabda Field, while the Georgians were higher up in the Kojori gorge.
+His counterattack came in June 1625, when another Qizilbash army numbering 40,000, led by Isa Khan Sheykhavand and Kaikhosro-Mirza, entered in Kartli and bivouacked on the Marabda Field, while the Georgians were higher up in the Kojori gorge.
 At the council of war, George Saakadze urged King Teimuraz I and other lords to remain in position, since descending into the valley would allow the Iranians to take advantage of their numerical superiority as well as firepower.
 However, powerful lords were concerned about the enemy ravaging their estates and threatened to defect unless the battle was given at once, thus the Grand Mouravi was overruled.

 On July 1, 1625, Teimuraz I ordered the attack.
 The Iranians, armed with the latest weaponry, were well prepared for the assault, having dug trenches and deployed their troops in four lines, with the first kneeling, the second standing, the third on horseback, and the fourth on camels.
 Georgians, lacking firearms, suffered heavy casualties, but the impetus of their attack pierced the Qizilbash lines and spread confusion among the enemy.
 As the Iranians began to flee, a small group of Georgian troops pursued them while others began to plunder the Qizilbash camp.
-At this moment, the Iranian reinforcement numbering 20,000, led by Shahbandeh Khan of Azerbaijan, arrived charging the befuddled Georgians; in the resultant confusion, Prince Teimuraz Mukhranbatoni was killed but the rumor spread that King Teimuraz I had been killed, further demoralizing the Georgian host.
+At this moment, the Iranian reinforcement numbering 20,000, led by Shahbandeh Khan of Azerbaijan, arrived charging the befuddled Georgians; in the resultant confusion, Teimuraz I, Prince of Mukhrani was killed but the rumor spread that King Teimuraz I had been killed, further demoralizing the Georgian host.
 The Georgians were defeated, losing about 10,000 killed and wounded, including 900 mountaineers from the Duchy of Aragvi.
 Among the dead were the nine brothers Kherkheulidze who defended the royal banner to the last, as well as the prominent nobles - Baadur Tsitsishvili and David Jandieri, nine Machabelis, seven Cholokashvilis, bishops of Rustavi and Kharchisho.
-Furthermore, Zurab Eristavi, the mighty Duke of Aragvi, was severely wounded.
+Furthermore, Zurab, Duke of Aragvi, was severely wounded.
 The Iranians suffered heavy losses as well, losing some 14,000 men, including Amir Guneh Khan of Erivan - deadly wounded by Manuchar III Jaqeli.